Inaolol/Telco-project/README.md

 Each of the eleven questions in the table above carries a >=3-sentence explanation in `SOLUTIONS.sql`, per the original brief.
 Verified outputs are documented in `RESULTS.md`.

-### Notes (from the original brief)

-- Schema design is a deliberate choice — see `CONTEXT.md` and `docs/adr/0001-monthly-stats-denormalises-tariff-fields.md` for the reasoning behind the `MONTHLY_STATS` shape.
-- Constraints and types are applied (FK on `CUSTOMERS.TARIFF_ID` and `MONTHLY_STATS.CUSTOMER_ID`, CHECK on `PAYMENT_STATUS`, non-negative numeric checks throughout, supporting indexes).
-- CSV import is fully automated via SQL*Loader inside the container; you do not need to import anything manually in DBeaver.